Can Small GenAI Language Models Rival Large Language Models in Understanding Application Behavior?: Methodology

 \subsection{Data Collection}

-We use SBAN \cite{jelodar2025sban} as benchmark, which is a multi dimensional dataset including both benign and malware source codes from both publicly available sources and AI generated codes.
-SBAN contains more than 3 million codes, including both benign and malware code.
+We use SBAN \cite{jelodar2025sban} as a benchmark, which is a multi-dimensional dataset including both benign and malware source code from both publicly available sources and AI-generated code.
+SBAN contains more than 3 million samples, including both benign and malware code.

 The SBAN dataset was selected because it provides a diverse collection of samples covering both benign and malicious source code.
 The dataset includes code originating from open-source repositories, security benchmarks, and AI-generated codes.
 Such diversity reduces dataset bias and allows a more realistic evaluation of language models in practical software security scenarios.

 To ensure balanced evaluation, we randomly selected 5,000 benign and 5,000 malware samples.
 A balanced dataset prevents accuracy inflation caused by class imbalance and allows precision, recall, and F1-score to better reflect actual model behavior.
 Since malware detection often suffers from skewed distributions in real-world datasets, balanced evaluation provides a controlled environment for comparing model capabilities.